Ahhh, the gift of time. Imagine if you had an extra 30 minutes a day to do whatever you wanted? What would you do with that?

 And more.
 But that’s a good start.
 What about you?
 What would you do with an extra 30 minutes a day?

-In the meantime, I gotta go — and practise doing more of nothing.
+I gotta go — and practise doing more of nothing.

 To your professional and personal wellbeing.